Politics of New Jersey: Statistics

+Recent registration statistics

-Nine counties (Burlington, Camden, Essex, Gloucester, Hudson, Mercer, Middlesex, Passaic, and Union) have a plurality of Democratic registrants, and five (Cape May, Hunterdon, Morris, Sussex, and Warren) have a plurality of Republican registrants; the remaining seven have a majority of unaffiliated voters.
-Of those with an unaffiliated majority, four counties have more Democrats than Republicans (Atlantic, Bergen, Cumberland and Somerset) and four counties (Monmouth, Morris, Ocean and Salem) have more Republicans than Democrats.
+Nine counties (Burlington, Camden, Essex, Gloucester, Hudson, Mercer, Middlesex, Passaic, and Union) have a plurality of Democratic registrants, and five (Cape May, Hunterdon, Ocean, Sussex, and Warren) have a plurality of Republican registrants; the remaining seven have a majority of unaffiliated voters.
+Of those with an unaffiliated majority, four counties have more Democrats than Republicans (Atlantic, Bergen, Cumberland and Somerset) and three counties (Monmouth, Morris, and Salem) have more Republicans than Democrats.

 Two counties (Essex and Hudson) have an absolute majority of their registrants in one party (Democratic).
-The highest percentage of unaffiliated voters is in Cumberland at 39.4 percent.
-The highest percentage of Democrats is in Hudson at 54.4 percent, the highest percentage of Republicans is in Cape May at 43 percent, and the highest percentage registered in other parties is in Cumberland at 1.9 percent.
-The lowest percentage of unaffiliated is in Cape May at 31.1 percent, Democrats is in Ocean at 21.7 percent, Republicans is in Essex at 10.3 percent, and other parties is a tie between Essex and Hunterdon at 0.9 percent each.
-The county with the closest Democratic-Republican percentages spread is Salem at 0.3 percent.
-The county with the largest Democratic-Republican percentage spread is Hudson at 43.4 percent.
-Bergen County has the largest number of registered voters at 677,213, and Salem County has the least at 49,063.
+The highest percentage of unaffiliated voters is in Cumberland at 40.13 percent.
+The highest percentage of Democrats is in Hudson at 51.63 percent, the highest percentage of Republicans is in Cape May at 44.31 percent, and the highest percentage registered in other parties is in Cumberland at 1.80 percent.
+The lowest percentage of unaffiliated is in Hunterdon at 30.56 percent, Democrats is in Ocean at 20.25 percent, Republicans is in Essex at 11.00 percent, and other parties in Hunterdon at 0.85 percent.
+Bergen County has the largest number of registered voters at 696,442, and Salem County has the least at 50,579.

-Eight districts- the 1st, 3rd, 6th, 8th, 9th, 10th, 11th and 12th- have a majority of Democratic registrants, and zero have a majority of Republican registrants; the remaining four have a majority of unaffiliated voters.
-Of those with an unaffiliated majority, three districts have more Republicans than Democrats- 2nd, 4th, and 7th- and one district- the 5th- has more Democrats than Republicans.
+Seven districts- the 1st, 6th, 8th, 9th, 10th, 11th and 12th- have a majority of Democratic registrants, and zero have a majority of Republican registrants; the remaining five have a majority of unaffiliated voters.
+Of those with an unaffiliated majority, three districts have more Republicans than Democrats- 2nd, 4th, and 7th- and two districts- the 3rd and 5th, have more Democrats than Republicans.

 Districts 8 and 10 have an absolute majority of their registrants in one party (Democratic).
-The highest percentage of unaffiliated voters is in District 4 at 38.9 percent.
-The highest percentage of Democrats is in District 10 at 55.5 percent; the highest percentage of Republicans is in District 4 at 36.8 percent, and the highest percentage registered in other parties is a tie between District 2, District 6, District 8, and District 9 at 1.4 percent each.
-The lowest percentage of unaffiliated is in District 8 at 34.1 percent, Democrats is in District 4 at 22.9 percent, Republicans is in District 10 at 8.1 percent, and other parties is in District 11 at 0.8 percent each.
-The district with the largest Democratic-Republican percentage spread is District 10 at 47.4 percent.
-The district with the smallest Democratic-Republican percentage spread is District 2 at 0.9 percent.
-District 7 has the largest number of registered voters at 619,375 and District 8 has the least at 403,953.
+The highest percentage of unaffiliated voters is in District 6 at 39.01 percent.
+The highest percentage of Democrats is in District 10 at 54.06 percent; the highest percentage of Republicans is in District 4 at 38.17 percent, and the highest percentage registered in other parties is District 2 at 1.42 percent.
+The lowest percentage of unaffiliated is in District 1 at 34.45 percent, Democrats is in District 4 at 22.10 percent, Republicans is in District 10 at 8.74 percent, and other parties is in District 11 at 0.84 percent.
+The district with the largest Democratic-Republican percentage spread is District 10 at 45.32 percent.
+The district with the smallest Democratic-Republican percentage spread is District 7 at 3.01 percent.
+District 7 has the largest number of registered voters at 634,344 and District 8 has the least at 417,988.